sgmurphy/wordpress-plugins/pagelayer/readme.txt

 9. **Content Slides** can be designed without the effort of installing extra plugins.

 == Changelog ==

+= 1.8.5 (March 19, 2024) =
+* [Security-Fix] An XSS vulnerability has been fixed.
+Please upgrade to this version as soon as possible!

 = 1.8.4 (March 05, 2024) =
 * [Security-Fix] An XSS vulnerability has been fixed.
 Please upgrade to this version as soon as possible!